Farm-Fresh Foodie Itinerary

 • Wildcat Ridge Farm

-3553 Panther Creek Rd, Clyde 28721 – Fresh cut peonies & plants.
-Largest selection of fig trees in WNC and Chef Ricardo’s artisinal gourmet pasta sauces and cooking classes- Call for appointment – 828-627-6751
+3553 Panther Creek Rd., Clyde 28721 – Fresh cut peonies and plants.
+Largest selection of fig trees in WNC and Chef Ricardo’s artisanal gourmet pasta sauces and cooking classes.
+Call for appointment – (828) 627-6751

-The Southern Porch, located in a historic, restored Victorian style Inn that was established in the late 1800’s is casual family fine dining at its best.
-They pride themselves on serving up wide variety of local favorites in a relaxed atmosphere.
+Southern Porch—located in a historic, restored Victorian-style inn established in the late 1800s—is casual family fine dining at its best.
+They pride themselves on serving up a wide variety of local favorites in a relaxed atmosphere.
 After lunch, grab an information sheet from the hostess to learn more about this historic Canton landmark.

 Sunburst Trout Farm

-Located near the base of Cold Mountain, for three generations, Sunburst Trout Farm has developed an innovative modern process that has put them on the map nationwide as premier producers of farm-raised trout and related products.
-Tours available by request at their farm just below the pristine waters of Lake Logan.
+Located near the base of Cold Mountain, for three generations, Sunburst Trout Farms has developed an innovative modern process that has put it on the map nationwide as premier producers of farm-raised trout and related products.
+Tours available by request at the farm, just below the pristine waters of Lake Logan.
 Short on time?
-Products and other local artisan goodies are also available at the Sunburst Market at 142 N. Main St, Waynesville.
+Products and other local artisan goodies are also available at the Sunburst Market at 142 N. Main St., Waynesville.

 Tour the Parkway

-Access to the Blue Ridge Parkway is just short drive from Sunburst Trout Farm.
-Take Highway 215 up the mountain for a scenic cruise on one of America’s most breathtaking drives.
+Access to the Blue Ridge Parkway is just short drive from Sunburst Trout Farms.
+Take Hwy.
+215 up the mountain for a scenic cruise on one of America’s most breathtaking drives.
 The twisting mountain roads of Haywood County are some of the most popular motorcycling destinations in the world and are just as amazing by car.
-Take the parkway South towards Waynesville for an exquisite drive through the Balsam Mountain Range.
-Stop and stretch your legs at Graveyard Fields or Devils Courthouse to experience a hike at two of the areas most popular adventure spots.
+Take the Parkway south toward Waynesville for an exquisite drive through the Balsam Mountain Range.
+Stop and stretch your legs at Graveyard Fields or Devil’s Courthouse to experience a hike at two of the areas most popular adventure spots.